w1ndseeker/RayTracing/README.md

 # Ray Tracing

+---
+* This repo add cmakelist and macos support
+---

 A brand new educational YouTube series by Cherno.
 This repository contains all of the code for this project; most episodes will have their own commit you can browse.

 ## Building and running